Yoga for Common Ailments

 Lower back pain is extremely common and is often caused by incorrect alignment or weak abdominal muscles.
 Performing a simple spinal twist will help release the tension stored in the lower back and may ease some pain.

-To help prevent this pain from occurring you will need to try to maintain a straight spine whenever possible and strengthen your core muscles.
+To help prevent this pain from occurring you will need to try to maintain a straight spine and strengthen the muscles of the core.

 When you are ready inhale and as you exhale let your knees fall to the right and turn your head to the left.
 As you inhale return to your starting position.
 Next time you exhale allow your knees to fall to the left and turn your head to the right.
 Continue with these movements for twenty complete breaths and then finish by drawing your knees in towards your chest.
 As you draw your knees in towards your chest hold on to your knees or shins, think about relaxing your shoulders and releasing your lower back.
 Remain here for at least five minutes whilst you breathe slowly in and out through your nose.